 Please note that cost-sharing limits only apply to essential health benefits (EHB) and do not include premiums, balance billing amounts for non-network providers, or spending for non-covered services such as cosmetic surgery.
 In the case of a plan using a network of providers, cost-sharing for benefits provided outside of the network will not count towards the annual limitation on cost-sharing.

-For plan years beginning in 2014, the out-of-pocket maximum for non-grandfathered group health plans for self-only and family coverage cannot exceed the then applicable out-of-pocket maximums for such coverage under a high deductible health plan (2014 limits are $6,350 for single coverage and $12,700 for family).
-For plan years beginning in 2015 and after, the maximum out-of-pocket amount for self-only coverage will be indexed by a “premium adjustment percentage” established by HHS; the maximum out-of-pocket for family coverage will be twice the maximum for self-only coverage.
+For plan years beginning in 2015, the out-of-pocket maximum for non-grandfathered group health plans for self-only and family coverage cannot exceed $6,600 for single coverage and $13,200 for family.
+The maximum out-of-pocket amount for self-only coverage is indexed annually by a “premium adjustment percentage” established by HHS; the maximum out-of-pocket for family coverage will be twice the maximum for self-only coverage.
+In 2016, the maximum out-of-pocket is $6,850 for single coverage and $13,700 for family coverage.

 Plans are permitted to divide the limit across multiple categories of benefits if the aggregate total of cost-sharing limits does not exceed the permissible limit.
 For example, if the out-of-pocket maximum (OOP) for single coverage is $6,350, a plan could have a benefit design that imposed an OOP of $1,000 for prescription drug coverage and $5,350 for all other medical services.